 Safety: There are no hot surfaces or hard edges with UFH, providing a safe environment for young children and the vulnerable.

-Sale of Dwelling: UFH has become more expected in homes worth over £300k and is considered a valuable feature, thus estate agents will normally list it on the highlights of the particulars.
+Sale of Dwelling: UFH has become more expected in homes worth over £300k and is considered a valuable feature in any home, thus estate agents will normally list it on the highlights of the particulars.

 Floor Finishes: Tiles and stone can get very cold.
 Radiators only heat upwards from where they are installed so the floor is cold and uncomfortable.
 With underfloor heating the whole floor essentially becomes one big radiator meaning the floor finish can get warm.